 Major Leonard Ainley, MC, TD, 256920, 121 Field Regiment, Royal Artillery

-Leonard Ainley was an Army cadet in 1942 and was promoted to 2nd Lieutenant in the Royal Regiment of Artillery on the 26th July 1942 when he was 25 years of age.
+Leonard was also a soldier in the Territorial Army and joined up automatically when it was absorbed into the British Army on September 1 1939.
+He trained in Cairo with the Officer Cadet Training Unit (OCTU) and was commissioned in the Royal Artillery.
+He was promoted to 2nd Lieutenant in the Royal Regiment of Artillery on the 26th July 1942 when he was 25 years of age.

 121 Field Regiment went to Iraq in 1941, fought with the 8th Army in North Africa and the American 5th Army in Salerno, Italy in October 1943, before returning to U.K. in November 1943 to take part in the Normandy invasion as a Medium Regiment with 5.5 inch Gun-Howitzers.